 Feeding Strays is wonderful, full of strange, original invention.
-Never a cliche, seldom ever anything resembling a wasted word, full of surprises, and in all ways gratifying.
+Never a cliche, seldom anything even resembling a wasted word, full of surprises, and in all ways gratifying.
 Motherhood didn’t seem to get in Ms. Freele’s hair or her computer in the slightest, except perhaps to reinforce what was lurking in the bottom of her mind, waiting to be let loose. —David Wagoner, author of A Map of the Night

 As its title suggests, Feeding Strays is a deeply compassionate collection.
 Stefanie Freele has a knack for capturing stray moments in her characters’ lives—moments most writers would overlook—and charging them with a strange and wondrous grace.
 These stories will unsettle you, inspire you, and make you feel part of the greater human family. —Gayle Brandeis, author of The Book Of Dead Birds, Fruitflesh, and Self Storage